 C++ Algorithm FAQs

-1) What is the purpose of the <algorithm> header in C++?
+1) What is the purpose of the __PRESERVE_17__ header in C++?

-In C++, the <algorithm> header provides a wide collection of predetermined functions for operations, such as sorting, searching, counting, and modifying.
-This function simplifies the code by replacing the codes with the reusable logic.
-They work generously with containers using iterators.
-It promotes readability, efficiency, and abstraction in C++ programming.
+In C++, the <algorithm> header offers a diverse range of predefined functions for tasks like sorting, searching, counting, and altering data.
+This header streamlines the code by substituting repetitive code with reusable algorithms.
+These functions interact seamlessly with containers through iterators, enhancing the clarity, performance, and abstraction of C++ programming.

 2) Do C++ algorithm functions work with all types of containers?